Ideal College

-Ideal College (আইডিয়াল কলেজ), also known as Ideal College Dhanmondi, is one of the oldest private colleges located in Central Road, Dhaka, Bangladesh.
-It was founded in 1969.
+Ideal College (আইডিয়াল কলেজ) is a private college in Central Road, Dhaka, Bangladesh.
+It opened in 1969.

-It offers higher secondary education in science, commerce and humanities.
-Also ideal college currently offers undergraduate-level education under the National University.
+It offers higher secondary education in science, commerce and humanities, and undergraduate-level education under the National University, Bangladesh.

-History
+The college has eighteen departments, eighty-three teachers and around sixty administrative staffs.
+In H.S.C. level including first and second year, there are about four thousand students studying science, arts and commerce.

-Ideal College is located in the heart of Dhaka City.
-This college was established in 1969.
-There are eighteen departments, eighty three teachers and around sixty administrative staffs in this college.
-In H.S.C. level including 1st year and 2nd year, there are about four thousand students who are studying science, arts and commerce discipline.
+In 2025 and 2026, students at the college fought in the streets with pupils of Dhaka College and Dhaka City College, causing problems for traffic in the city.
+The colleges came to a "peace agreement" in 2025, but clashed again after that and in 2026.